 There are situations where the performance ceiling is a WordPress architecture problem, not a configuration problem.
 Complex custom post type queries.
 Heavy WooCommerce shops with lots of product variations.
 Sites where the team needs server-side rendering with edge delivery and fine-grained control over what's cached where.

 In those cases, the conversation moves to headless WordPress — keeping the CMS in place for editorial teams while moving the front end to Next.js.
 Or in some cases, migrating CMS and front end both.
 We cover the tradeoffs and cost implications in the WordPress to Next.js migration guide.
+For fixing Google's LCP, INP, and CLS signals specifically on WordPress, see how to fix Core Web Vitals in WordPress.

 That's a real project, not a weekend fix.
 Before going there, it's worth ruling out the common causes above — most slow WordPress sites aren't running into fundamental limits, they're running into avoidable problems.